sjstretton/screwed/08-Inequality.md

 ## Personal Allowance

 Most people will not pay tax on all of their income.
-Rather, there is aset amount of income which a person can keep tax free.
-This is known as the 'Personal Allowance'.
+Rather, there is a set amount of income which a person can keep tax-free.
+This is known as the 'Personal Allowance.'
 Income above the personal allowance is taxable.
 As of 2017, the standard Personal Allowance is £11,500.
-Thus, for most people, income up to £11,500 will be tax free and income above this amount is taxable.
-Those whose income is greater than £100,000 will have a smaller tax free personal allowance ^[The Personal Allowance goes down by £1 for every £2 that the 'adjusted net income' is above £100,000.].
+Thus, for most people, income up to £11,500 will be tax free, and income above this amount is taxable.
+Those whose income is greater than £100,000 will have a smaller tax-free personal allowance ^[The Personal Allowance goes down by £1 for every £2 that the 'adjusted net income' is above £100,000.].
 Those in receipt of Marriage Allowance or Blind Person's Allowance have a greater Personal Allowance.

 ## Tax Bands

 Above the personal allowance,income is taxable.
 However it is not all taxable at the same flat rate.
 The tax rate progressively increases in 'bands' as the amount of income increases.
-That is why income tax is known as a'progressive' tax - the rate increases as income increases.
-These rates are known as 'marginal tax rates'.
+That is why income tax is known as a 'progressive' tax - the rate increases as income increases.
+These rates are known as 'marginal tax rates.'
 The below table shows the tax bands for the UK (with the exception of Scotland, which has different rates).

 | Tax Band        | Taxable income   | Tax rate |
 | ------------------- | -------------------- | ------------ |